keza681/keza681/README.md

 - 😀I'm a Front-end Web Developper Student with a passion for making contributing to open source more accessible.
 - 🖥️ Creating technology to uplift people and build a beautiful community.
-- 🛰️ Some technologies I enjoy working with include HTML, CSS, JavaScript (JavaScript, APIs + Markup) and QA.
-- 🚴 In 2021, I started a professional internship at MICROVERSE.
+- 🚴 In 2022, I started a professional internship at MICROVERSE.

 ## Find me around the web 🌎: <a href="https://github.com/keza681"><img align="left" width="150" height="150" src="https://github.com/M0nica/M0nica/blob/main/octomonica/m0nica-octocat-rotating.gif?raw=true"></a>